 For the past couple weeks I have been trying to figure out how to start this post.
 On one hand, attempting Costa Rica again after a stressful visit two years ago, and on the other wanting to find a delicate way to touch on the crisis in Nicaragua but stay away from it at the same time.

-Walking into a field, being summoned by a group of men holding machete's waving us over, mumbling "we're going to die, this is it, we're going to die".
+Walking back from the lake and passing a field of mango trees.
+We were being summoned by a group of men holding machete's waving us over.
+Again I found myself mumbling "we're going to die, this is it, we're going to die".
 We approach and were handed fresh mango's cut from the tree above.
+They weren't wanting to harm us, just wanted to share their harvest.
 Best mango's ever!
-Juicy, sweet, and best way to eat was to cut a hole in the top and slurp out the insides.
+Juicy, sweet, and were shown the best way to eat one... cut a hole in the top and slurp out the insides.

 Prior to this trip I was feeling pretty pumped.
 I lost over 35 pounds, changed my eating habits, was exercising daily, and had done an overall cleanse of the mind.
 I thought I was ready to go on a long week jungle adventure in Peru.
 Why not?
 I was the healthiest I have been in over a year.
 How hard could it be?
 LOL.
 I was about to find out.
 No amount of planning could have prepared me for this week.